apache/dolphinscheduler/docs/docs/en/guide/task/sagemaker.md

   # The AWS credentials provider type. support: AWSStaticCredentialsProvider, InstanceProfileCredentialsProvider
   # AWSStaticCredentialsProvider: use the access key and secret key to authenticate
   # InstanceProfileCredentialsProvider: use the IAM role to authenticate
+  # WebIdentityTokenCredentialsProvider: use role_arn and web_identity_token_file to authenticate
   credentials.provider.type: AWSStaticCredentialsProvider
   access.key.id: <access.key.id>
   access.key.secret: <access.key.secret>